 We expense all research and development expenses as they are incurred.
+Research and development costs that are paid in advance of performance are capitalized as a prepaid expense until incurred.
 Research and development expenses primarily include:

-- non-clinical development, preclinical research, and clinical trial and regulatory-related costs; - expenses incurred under agreements with sites and consultants that conduct our clinical trials; - expenses related to generating, filing, and maintaining intellectual property; and - employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.
+- · non-clinical development, preclinical research, and clinical trial and regulatory-related costs; - expenses incurred under agreements with sites and consultants that conduct our clinical trials; - expenses related to generating, filing, and maintaining intellectual property; and - employee-related expenses, including salaries, benefits, travel and stock-based compensation expense.

 Substantially all of our research and development expenses to date have been incurred in connection with NS2.
-We expect our research and development expenses to increase for the foreseeable future as we advance NS2 through clinical development, including the conduct of our planned clinical trials.
+We expect our research and development expenses to increase for the foreseeable future as we advance NS2 and other compounds through pre-clinical and clinical development.
 The process of conducting clinical trials necessary to obtain regulatory approval is costly and time consuming.
-We are unable to estimate with any certainty the costs we will incur in the continued development of NS2.
-However, we currently estimate the costs to complete our clinical trials and other research and development described in this Form 10-Q will be approximately \$5.0 million.
+We are unable to estimate with any certainty the costs we will incur in the continued development of NS2 and our future product candidates.
 Clinical development timelines, the probability of success and development costs can differ materially from expectations.
-We may never succeed in achieving marketing approval for our product candidate.
+We may never succeed in achieving marketing approval for our product candidates.